damien-dupre/dcu-r-tutorials/slides/slide_04_04.md

 # Main effect test in R formulas

-To test a main effect, the formula just need to include the name of the variable used as predictor:
+To test a main effect, the formula just needs to include the name of the variable used as predictor:

 - `outcome ~ predictor`

-If more than one main effect is expected, the model includes this additional predictors with the symbol `+`:
+If more than one main effect is expected, the model includes this additional predictor with the symbol `+`:

 - `outcome ~ predictor1 + predictor2`